 9. Snowy walks along the lakeside

-Wondering if there are other fun things to do in Milwaukee for couples?
+Wondering if there are other fun things to do in winter in Milwaukee for couples?
 Well, you could surprise your significant other with a snowy walk along the lakeside.
-Undeniably one of the most romantic things to do in Milwaukee.
+Undeniably one of the most romantic things to do in Milwaukee in winter.

 This frozen scenery offers a different perspective and lets you enjoy the tranquil side of this vibrant destination.
 Have a snowball fight or just enjoy each other’s company while admiring the frozen shores of Lake Michigan.